New Carrollton–Fort Totten Line: History

 Route F6 had a prior incarnation operating as part of the former Capital Transit Company's Sargent Road Line between 12th & Quincy Street NE in Brookland, D.C. and Green Meadows, MD (some trips; however, would be shortened to operate only up to Gallatin Street NE & South Dakota Avenue NE in North Michigan Park, D.C.).
-F6 later on became a DC Transit Route during the 1950s and ended up being discontinued in the late 1960s and being replaced by Metrobus Routes F5 amnd F7.
+F6 later on became a DC Transit Route during the 1950s and ended up being discontinued in the late 1960s and being replaced by Metrobus Routes F5 and F7.

 Route F4 had a prior incarnation operating as part of the former Capital Transit Company Michigan Avenue Line between Eastern Avenue NE & Michigan Avenue NE (Avondale) and 9th Street NW & Constitution Avenue NW (Archives).
 Just like the F6, the F4 eventually became a DC Transit Route during the 1950s, before ultimately becoming a WMATA Metrobus Route on February 4, 1973, when the Metrobus System was formed.

 The Prince George's–Silver Spring Line was created as a brand new line on February 19, 1978, shortly after Silver Spring station opened, to replace the former segment of the J2 and J4's routing between Silver Spring and Beltway Plaza Mall, that were discontinued when the J2 and J4 were truncated to only operate up to the Silver Spring station.

 The East-West Highway Line was originally operated by Routes J2 and J4, originally operating between Montgomery Mall and Beltway Plaza (J2), and between Chevy Chase Circle and Beltway Plaza (J4).

 On February 19, 1978 shortly after Silver Spring opened, Routes J2 and J4 were truncated to only operate between Friendship Heights (J4)/Montgomery Mall (J2) and Silver Spring station.
 The East-West Highway Line was split into two routes.
 Routes J2, J4, and a brand new J3 were renamed into the Bethesda–Silver Spring Line operating on its current route between Friendship Heights and Montgomery Mall and Silver Spring, while the portion between Silver Spring and Prince George's Plaza was renamed into the Prince George's-Silver Spring Line, operated by new Routes F4 and F6.

 Routes F4 and F6 operated between Silver Spring and New Carrollton (F4) and Greenbelt (F6).
 Both routes operated parallel with each other between Silver Spring and East-West Highway & Ager Road in Green Meadows, then split from each other.
 Route F4 would operate along the former J2's routing along East-West Highway, then would operate to New Carrollton Mall via Belcrest Road, Queensbury Road, 48th Avenue (towards New Carrollton)/Lafayette Avenue (towards the Silver Spring Metro Station), and Riverdale Road.
 Route F6 would operate along the former J4's routing Ager Road, Hamilton Street, Queens Chapel Road, Belcrest Road, University of Maryland, Baltimore Avenue, Greenbelt Road, and Beltway Plaza.
 After serving Beltway Plaza, Route F6 would operate to Greenbelt Center via Greenbelt Road, Lakecrest Drive, Lakeside Drive, Westway, Ridge Road, Gardenway, Crescent Road, and Southway.
 During rush hours, the F6 would operate to Goddard Space Flight Center via Southway and Greenbelt Road.